 - pour their own cereal

-As your child gets older, they can enjoy helping out more and more.
+With any of these toddler learning towers, older kids can enjoy helping out more and more and gain new skills.
 Depending on their motor skills, you can get them child-safe utensils to help with chopping and cutting when they are ready.

 DIY Learning Tower

-Want to try your hand at making your own DIY learning tower?
-This is what I opted to do when my children were ready for one.
-It turned out great, and both of our kids had a lot of fun using it.
-When my daughter was old enough to use a small step stool, my son was big enough for our DIY kitchen helper, so it worked out perfectly.
+Want to try your hand at making your DIY learning tower?
+You can easily make your own learning tower with a few key pieces.
+I opted to do this when my children were ready for one.
+It turned out great, and both of our kids had fun using it.
+You can even have your toddler help decorate the tower to be an original learning tower.

 How do you build a learning tower?

-If you want an easy DIY learning tower, start with a step stool and build a tower frame to go on top of it.
-The Ikea Bekvam Step Stool is perfect to start with.
-Unfortunately, it has been discontinued through Ikea, but you can still find it online.
+If you want an easy DIY learning tower, start with a step stool as the standing platform and build a tower frame to go on top of it.
+The Ikea Bekvam Step Stool is perfect, to begin with.
+Unfortunately, Ikea discontinued it, but you can still find it online.
 Another similar option is Houchics Multipurpose Step Stool.

 I mostly followed the tutorial found on Happy Grey Lucky.
 A couple of changes I made were I added hooks to the backside where the dowel goes, so I could slide the dowel in and out instead of screwing the dowel in.